MrRare96/Auto-Anime-Downloader---XDCC/README.md

 8. change nickname etc in config file to your liking, do not use the one provided with it, since it might be in use.

 9. open settings.ini and change the search parameter to your liking, you can add multiple anime's by seperating them with a ",".
 (DONT DELETE THE "^").

-Search Examples:

-Horriblesubs 720p <- downloads all new 720p episodes from horriblesubs

-Horriblesubs Psycho-Pass 2 720p, Horriblesubs Shirobako 1080p <-downloads all new psycho pass 2 eps in 720p,
-and all new shirobako 1080p episodes.

 (Only works for horriblesubs for now, since the bot used in this case, only contains horriblesubs episodes)

 10. start AutoAnimeDownloader.exe by typing cd /home/(user)/.irssi, or if you are already in home: cd /.irssi and then mono AutoAnimeDownloader.exe